kevinyma/p_v2/_projects/snake3d.md

 size: 0-0
 ---

-In Ender's Game this a scene where Ender tries out the space battle simulator for the first time:
+I've always liked sci-fi because of the way it stretched my imagination as a kid.
+In Ender's Game this a scene where Ender tries out a space battle simulator:

 >The game was a holographic display, and his fighter was represented only by a tiny light.
 The enemy was another light of a different color, and they danced and spun and maneuvered through a cube of space that